CVcartScanner/ScannerSoftware/README.md

 # CV cartScanner Project
-This repo/software is based on software and hardware designs by Matthew Hironeus.
+This repo/software is based on software and hardware designs by Matthew Heironimus.
 Detailed information can be found
 here: https://github.com/MHeironimus/ColecoVisionCartridgeReader